-Some applications of big data at HDR include using computational analysis to measure the utilization, productivity and occupancy variables of tertiary education facilities at Western Sydney University’s new 18-story Bankstown City Campus.
-In the defense sector, we have extrapolated operational data from training facilities to aid the design of energy-efficient, highly adaptable spaces that can be reconfigured for future use or expansion.
+Some applications of big data at HDR include using computational analysis to measure the utilisation, productivity and occupancy variables of tertiary education facilities at Western Sydney University’s new 18-storey Bankstown City Campus.
+In the defence sector, we have extrapolated operational data from training facilities to aid the design of energy-efficient, highly adaptable spaces that can be reconfigured for future use or expansion.
 Meanwhile, our ‘Greenhouse Gas Emissions Reduction Targets Study’ in New York has examined how energy is being issued across building stock, with big data collected to assess current energy performance and reduce emissions across the city.

 With big data analytics and data dashboards like these now in play, we have an enhanced ability to design in a more quantifiable manner, as well as a much deeper and research-informed capability to verify theories and make big design decisions faster.

 As practitioners, we have also observed a significant shift in our workflow over the past decade.
 Hand-drawn sketches have been replaced by digital illustrations, and our architectural design process has evolved from line-based drawings to object-oriented, multi-dimensional, data-rich information models such as building information modelling and a geographic information system.
 Platforms like Autodesk, Graphisoft, Esri and dRofus are not only enhancing our workflow, but they are enabling improved integration, coordination and cross-disciplinary collaboration.